kriszl/textsearch/README.md

 The data is then processed by either pandas or the csv module depending on the user's command line arguments.
 An example can be found in the __example__ folder.
+The script has about 7% inaccuracy according to the HP book analysis.

 ## Video Demo
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/FWx8GL2Bg_4/0.jpg)](http://www.youtube.com/watch?v=FWx8GL2Bg_4)